 Oracle APEX: Low Code, High Innovation

-Successful business and IT leaders alike recognize that “complexity kills”, and they look for simple solutions that both enable speed and agility (see my previous bimodal or two speed speed IT post).
-And, they also recognize the tremendous value in unleashing the collective knowledge and creativity of their teams.
+Low-code development tools are growing in popularity.
+Some are even hailing a low code revolution.
+Successful business and IT leaders alike recognize the tremendous value in unleashing the collective knowledge and creativity of their teams.
 Since low code platforms hold promise on both fronts, it’s no wonder we are seeing more and more adoption.

 What are low code platforms?

-A low code platform is an application development framework typically consisting of visual based, “drag and drop”, type development tools, which enable technically inclined non-programmers, (aka “citizen developers”), to build surprisingly functional business applications without having to write a lot of complex code.
+A low code platform is an application development framework typically consisting of visual based, “drag and drop”-type development tools.
+These enable technically inclined non-programmers, (aka “citizen developers”), to build surprisingly functional business applications.
+Even better, it doesn’t require writing a lot of complex code.

 Forrester describes low-code platforms as “platforms that enable rapid delivery of business applications with a minimum of hand-coding and minimal upfront investment in setup, training, and deployment.”

 Two good examples are IFFTT and Zapier, which are used to automate workflows by connecting services using pre-defined recipes.
-They enable non-programmers to develop quite involved workflows for everything from automating social media posts to managing email to building notifications and alerts when tickets go on sale or something is posted on craigslist.
+They enable non-programmers to develop quite involved workflows for a wide variety of applications.
+These include everything from automating social media posts, to managing email to building notifications for when tickets go on sale.

 In the enterprise space, Salesforce.com is a good example, as is Oracle Application Express (APEX).
 In fact, Oracle has recently announced a push towards low code tools, and has ramped up efforts to make it as easy as possible for organizations to get started with Oracle APEX.
 To see the low code features of Oracle APEX, see a demo by Mike Hichwa, VP of Software Development at Oracle.